mbta/otp-deploy/README.md

 ## Updating OTP from upstream

-This repo uses env vars to determine the OTP repo and commit to build with.
-You can test locally with a different repo or commit by updating the values in `.env`.
-These are only used for local builds (including local Docker), in order to update them for AWS deployments, you'll need to update the `set-otp-build-params` step in `.github/workflows/deploy.yml`.
-You can add more cases there for specific environments if you want to deploy a different OTP branch for dev testing.
+This repo uses env vars defined in `.envrc.global` to determine the OTP repo and commit to build with.
+You can test locally with a different repo or commit by copying `.envrc.local` from `.envrc.local.template`, setting the values in there will override the global ones.
+The values from `.envrc.global` are read by the `set-otp-build-params` step in `.github/workflows/deploy.yml` and used in the builds in AWS.
+You can add more cases there to override these for specific environments if you want to deploy a different OTP branch for dev testing, though this should only need to be used temporarily for longer term testing.

 The OTP_COMMIT var can be set either to a commit hash, or to a branch name.
 A branch isn't used in prod so that we're always using a consistent version to build unless we specifically upgrade it.
 However, it will probably be more